Narcissists typically don’t like themselves.

 Narcissistic people constantly push their partner’s boundaries, so they must be taught to respect the other person in the relationship.

 What Is Narcissism: An Ultra-Short Introduction

-The concept of narcissism can be traced to the Greek myth of Narcissus who fell in love with his own image reflected in a pool of water.
+The concept of narcissism can be traced to the Greek myth of Narcissus, who fell in love with his own image reflected in a pool of water.

 In psychology, it was the British physician Havelock Ellis, who first referred to narcissism as a mental disorder in 1898.

-NPT people show most or all of the characteristics of the NPD but stay within the normal range of personality.
+NPT people show most or all of the characteristics of NPD but stay within the normal range of personality.

-Both are people manipulators.
+Both types are people-manipulators.